-- A biosecurity symposium and networking event in the Washington, DC area;
+- A biosecurity workshop and networking event in the Washington, DC area in March;

-- A biosecurity symposium and networking event in another US city;
+- A biosecurity workshop and networking event in another US city in September;

 - Additional networking events.

-The Johns Hopkins Center for Health Security covers travel expenses (air and ground) and lodging for the two symposiums.
+The Johns Hopkins Center for Health Security covers travel expenses (air and ground), meals, and lodging for the two workshops and the symposium.

 Fellows must submit all required application materials by the date listed on the ELBI application page.

 In addition to submitting completed application materials, prospective fellows must be:

 - Currently enrolled in or have graduated from a masters or doctoral program in the past 3 years or have at least 1 year of professional experience in national security, public health, medicine, biotechnology, or a related field.